 We also offer practical information, advice and guidance to families/carers supporting pupils applying to university who may not have first-hand experience of the process.

-We offer online and in-person activities and resources to eligible students that include:
+We offer in-person activities and resources to eligible students that include:

 - Interactive presentations and talks with staff and student ambassadors which aims to introduce university, the courses available and the benefit of a university education.